 Today we are sharing this extensive Keto Food List and FREE printable Keto Grocery List.
-If you scroll down to the bottom you will find links to purchase some keto food products that you may have a hard time finding in your local grocery store.
-When I first started keto I had a hard time figuring out what I could and couldn’t eat, which is why I decided to create this huge list for you!
+If you scroll down to the bottom, you will find links to purchase some keto food products that you may have a hard time finding in your local grocery store.
+When I first started keto, I had a hard time figuring out what I could and couldn’t eat, which is why I decided to create this huge list for you!

-Today I am sharing the ultimate Keto Food List with a FREE Printable Keto Grocery List.
-These foods will be a huge part of your new LCHF (low carb high fat) lifestyle.
+Today I am sharing the ultimate Keto Food List with a Free Printable Keto Grocery List.
+These foods will be a massive part of your new LCHF (low carb high fat) lifestyle.
 Before you change the way you eat, you have to modify the way you look at food.
-Most of the foods we’ve been told are bad for us, are good.
+Most of the foods we’ve been told are bad for us are good.
 Of course, many of the foods we’ve been told are good for us (or are better options) are bad.
 Make sure you understand the basics behind the keto diet before you begin.
 That’s the only way you will be successful in making this a lifestyle change, and not just another failed attempt at weight loss.

 If you have questions, feel free to comment below, email me or check out my Keto Diet Frequently Asked Questions to see if I have already answered the question for someone else.

 Keto Food List Printable: